 Mike serves as a senior strategist for Converseon, a leading digital media marketing consultancy based in New York City.
 Mike helps Converseon’s key clients with social media marketing and social media listening issues.

 In addition to Mike’s broad technical background, he holds an Advanced Certificate in Market Management Practice from the Royal UK Charter Institute of Marketing and is a Visiting Lecturer at the University of Virginia’s Darden School of Business.
 He also teaches at Rutgers University and at the University of California at Irvine.
-He is a Senior Fellow at the Society of new Communications Research.
+He is a Senior Fellow at the Society for New Communications Research.